blaylockbk/Herbie/README.md

 The University of Utah MesoWest group now manages a [HRRR archive in Zarr format](http://hrrr.chpc.utah.edu/).
 Maybe someday, Herbie will be able to take advantage of that archive.

 ## How to Cite and Acknowledge
-If you use Herbie, please cite this software and/or include me in your acknowledgments.
+If Herbie played an important role in your work, please [tell me about it](https://github.com/blaylockbk/Herbie/discussions/categories/show-and-tell)!
+Also, consider including a citation or acknowledgement in your article or product.

 ***Suggested Citation***